dunfred/Web-Crawler-Desktop-Based-App/README.md

 # Web-Crawler-Desktop-Based-App
-A webcrawler app built in kivy libray....still working on it
+A webcrawleing dictionary app built in kivy libray....